-The civilizations that flourished in ancient West Africa were mainly based on trade, so successful West African leaders tended to be peacemakers rather than warriors.
-Caravans of camel riding merchants from North Africa crossed the Sahara beginning in the seventh century of the Common Era.
+Many civilizations that flourished in ancient West Africa were based on trade, so successful West African leaders tended to be peacemakers rather than warriors.
+Caravans from North Africa crossed the Sahara beginning in the seventh century of the Common Era.
 Traders exchanged gold for something the West Africans prized even more: salt.
-Salt was used as a flavoring, a food preservative, and as today, a means of retaining body moisture.
+Salt was used as a flavoring, a food preservative, and a means of retaining body moisture.

-The first people to make the trek across the Sahara were the Berbers of North Africa who carried their strict Islamic faith across the desert.
-The Berbers converted many of the merchants of West Africa to Islam, but most of the common people retained their traditional beliefs.
-The ancient West Africans, like Native Americans and the Sumerians, were animists who believed that many gods existed in nature.
-They did not accept the Muslim belief in one God.
+Berbers from North Africa were the first traders to trek across the Sahara in significant numbers.
+They brought their strict Islamic faith across the desert and converted many of the merchants of West Africa to Islam, though most of the ordinary people retained their traditional beliefs.
+The ancient West Africans, like Native Americans and Sumerians, believed that many gods existed in nature and did not accept the Muslim belief in one God.

 West African trade routes

 West African traders who converted to Islam encountered many economic advantages.
 Literacy spread because belief in Islam encourages Muslims to learn the Quran.
 Further, the language of the Quran — Arabic — became a common language of merchants and traders.
 Strict Muslims follow Islamic law.
 It is easier to solve disputes when both parties agree on the laws.
 Conversion to Islam also opened up new trading possibilities across North Africa and Arabia.
 Many Muslims make a holy pilgrimage to Mecca.
 The traders met new people and discovered different cultures on their journey.
 The 40% of present-day sub-Saharan Africans who practice Islam are a legacy of those early traders.